otacke/h5p-todo/README.md

 - Add development mode option
 - Add library development + option
 - Add id obfuscation
+- Add option to override the list of allowed content types

 ### Memory
 - Add videos -- but keep an eye on the editor, should probably be improved UX-wise.